geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 With Microsoft Teams’ external access feature, Teams users from other domains can participate in your chats and calls.
 You can also block the users in specific domains from joining chats and calls.

-As part of her Microsoft Teams pilot project, Holly Spencer wants to block communication with users from a specific domain (spam.com) that has been the source of multiple spam attacks within Adatum over the past year.
+As part of her Microsoft Teams pilot project, Holly Dickson wants to block communication with users from a specific domain (spam.com) that has been the source of multiple spam attacks within Adatum over the past year.
 At the same time, Holly wants to allow communication with the users from another domain (microsoft.com) that is one of Adatum's key business partners.

 1. On the left-hand navigation pane in the **Teams admin center**, under the **Org-wide settings** group, select **External access.**